Kaoffie/plover_modal_dictionary/README.md

 }
 ```

-they can also just be references to another dictionary file that's supported by your current Plover setup:
+they can also just be references to other dictionary files with formats supported by your current Plover plugin setup:

 ```json
 "entry": "some/other/dictionary.py"